zengjixiang/jina/docs/concepts/client/callbacks.md

 After performing {meth}`~jina.clients.mixin.PostMixin.post`, you may want to further process the obtained results.

-For this purpose, Jina implements a promise-like interface, letting you specify three kinds of callback functions:
+For this purpose, Jina-serve implements a promise-like interface, letting you specify three kinds of callback functions:

 - `on_done` is executed while streaming, after successful completion of each request
 - `on_error` is executed while streaming, whenever an error occurs in each request